jjjchens235/kimball-dwh-notes/Chapter_03_Retail.md

 In this scenario, the data should be at the level of a specific POS transaction.
 They won't necessarily need this data, but their requests may be to understand how shoppers took advantage of a .50 cents off promotion, and they need maximum flexibility for this.

 #### Step 3: Identify the dimensions
-Once we know that we are interested in the POS transaction,  it is easy to come up with the grain:
+- Once we know that we are interested in the POS transaction,  it is easy to come up with the dimensions.
+- Within the framework of the primary dimension (the transaction in this case) we can ask whether other dimensions can be attributed to the POS measurement.

+Here are the dims that apply:
 - date
 - product
 - store